DNAProject/DNA-go-sdk/README.md

 If you don't sign off your patches, we will not accept them.

 You can also send your patches as emails to the developer mailing list.
-Please join the Ontology mailing list or forum and talk to us about it.
+Please join the DNA mailing list or forum and talk to us about it.

 Also, please write good git commit messages.
 A good commit message looks like this: